A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Results

-We compare the mass cooling rates predicted by different SA models with the results from the hydrodynamical simulation for two halos of very different masses.
+We compare the mass cooling rates predicted by different SA models with the results from the hydrodynamical simulation for two halos of very different masses that have already been studied in \S\ref{sec:results_cooling_physics}.
 In Fig.~\ref{fig:SA_comp_indi_halo_slow_cooling} we compare mass cooling rates for the high-mass halo $4594$, which has $M_{\rm halo} =2.9\times 10^{13}\Msol$ at $z=0$, and enters the slow cooling regime at low redshift.
 We first consider the GFC1 cooling model, which has been widely used in different versions of \GALFORM.
 This is shown in the top row of the figure.
 This model generates many sharp drops in the cooling rate that do not appear in the simulation results.
-The majority of these drops are seen to be associated with the artificial halo formation events introduced in the GFC1 model (as described in \S\ref{sec:method_SA_models_GFC1}), as many drops appear just after the vertical dotted lines in the figure, which indicate the redshifts of these events.
-The halo formation events cause drops in the mass cooling rate because the time available for cooling, $t_{\rm cool,avail}$, is reset to zero at each halo formation event (because in this model $t_{\rm cool,avail}$ is the time since the last halo formation event), which means the whole hot gas halo ``forgets'' its previous cooling history and is effectively newly heated up.
+The majority of these drops are seen to be associated with the artificial halo formation events introduced in the GFC1 model (as described in \S\ref{sec:method_SA_models_GFC1}), as many drops appear just after the vertical dotted lines indicating the redshifts of these events.
+The halo formation events cause drops in the mass cooling rate because the time available for cooling, $t_{\rm cool,avail}$, is reset to zero at each halo formation event, which means the whole hot gas halo ``forgets'' its previous cooling history and is effectively newly heated up.
 At high redshifts, e.g.\ $z\geq 6$, the halo formation events only cause small drops in the cooling rate, because the cooling timescale is very short for high redshift, low mass halos, while at lower redshifts, the cooling timescale becomes increasingly long, so that just after a halo formation event the gas has to wait for a longer and longer time to cool down.
 During this wait, the cooling rate drops to zero, and correspondingly, wider and wider drops appear.